Frank J. Mrvan: 2022

 Mrvan ran for reelection against Republican nominee Jennifer-Ruth Green.
-Mrvan defeated Green with 53% of the vote.
+Mrvan defeated Green 53% to 47%.

+2024

+Mrvan was re-elected in 2024 against Republican nominee Randy Niemeyer 53% to 45%.

 Tenure

 Mrvan took office on January 3, 2021.
 He voted in favor of the second impeachment of Donald Trump, the American Rescue Plan Act of 2021, and the Protecting the Right to Organize Act, which he co-sponsored.

-As of August 2022, Mrvan had voted in line with Joe Biden's stated position 100% of the time.

-Mrvan obtained the House Appropriations Committee's approval of $22 million in budget year 2023 earmarks for infrastructure and economic development projects in Indiana.